Slamy/Yaumataca/README.md

 This alone is not an issue.
 However, with the addition of the secondary fire buttons on the C64, this indeed causes issues as the high state is the pressed state while the grounded state is not pressed.
 This is opposite to how the Amiga handles its buttons.

+If this issue occurs, just disconnect one of the controller ports.

 ### Why is this not written in Rust?